jefdaj/cryptoisland/src/posts/2024/10/15/mechanics-of-the-benaloh-challenge/index.md

 }
 ~~~

-`S:` means something is being posted on chain by the "system", and `V:` means something is posted on chain by the voter's trusted app.

 ## Self-certify casts & audits

 Rather than communicating with the voting system locally via touchscreen or a poll worker, the choice to audit or cast should be publicly announced on chain.
 You control your own phone app and the blockchain is independent, so there's no plausible way for the voting system to interfere with your choice or know about it in advance.